Liposuction New Jersey

 - You may experience some pain or discomfort for a few days following surgery.
 Do not hesitate to take medication for this.
 Remember that pain medication will make you drowsy.
 DO NOT DRIVE while taking this medication.
 Pain medicine may also make you constipated, so you may need a mild over-the-counter laxative.
 If the discomfort is mild, you may only need Tylenol as often as needed for the first week.
 You should drink extra fluids for 48 hours after your procedure to maintain fluid and electrolyte balance.
 Eat light meals the first day (soups, Jell-O, juices, tea, Gatorade, etc.).
 Then gradually progress to a regular diet.
 A nutritious diet is important for wound healing.
 You may wish to take vitamins.

-- You will have sutures that need to be removed at an office visit in 5-10 days.
+- You will have sutures that need to be removed at the office visit in 5-10 days.
 The sutures should be treated with antibiotic ointment daily and covered with a band-aid.
 They can get wet in the shower after 24 hours.

 - Strenuous activity and exercise should be avoided for 2-3 weeks.
 Walking is permitted if it is not strenuous.